-The wetland areas of the Waterfront Annex and Fleet and Industrial Supply Center were originally delineated and mapped in 1998 (NAVFAC Marianas 1998).
-In March, May, and September 2007, biologists revisited the wetlands areas delineated in 1998 and found that the 1998 boundaries have not changed in most locations (AECOS and Wil Chee 2009).
-In 2010, a wetland study was conducted in specific project areas to identify wetlands that may be affected by the proposed alternatives analyzed in this EIS (NAVFAC Pacific 2010a).
+The wetland areas of the Waterfront Annex and Fleet and Industrial Supply Center (FISC) were originally delineated and mapped in 1998 (NAVFAC Marianas 1998).
+In March, May, and September 2007, biologists revisited the wetlands areas delineated in 1998 and found that the 1998 boundaries have not changed in most locations (NAVFAC Marianas 2009).

 Based on the original 1998 survey and the recent 2007 survey, there are approximately 343 ac (139 ha) of wetlands in 48 separate wetlands within and adjacent to Apra Harbor and Naval Base Guam.
 These wetlands range in size from 0.04 to 88.73 ac (0.02 to 35.90 ha).
 In addition, there is a large 100-ac (40.5-ha) wetland complex in Camp Covington.
-Figure 4.1-29 presents the approximate locations of potential wetland areas and delineated wetland areas as delineated in 2007 (AECOS and Wil Chee 2009) in accordance with the 1987 Wetland Delineation Manual (USACE 1987).
+Figure 4.1-27 presents the approximate locations of potential wetland areas and delineated wetland areas as delineated in 2007 (NAVFAC Marianas 1998, 2009) in accordance with the 1987 Wetland Delineation Manual (USACE 1987) and as indicated by USFWS NWI maps (USFWS 2009).
 The 2007 wetland delineations have not been certified by the USACE.

-Of the wetland areas presented in Figure 4.1-29, certain wetland areas (those designated with an alpha code) are discussed in site-specific detail due to their proximity to the proposed action alternatives.
+Of the wetland areas presented in Figure 4.1-27, certain wetland areas (those designated with an alpha code) are discussed in site-specific detail due to their proximity to the proposed action alternatives.
 The other wetland areas, while in the project area, are not discussed in detail as they are not likely to be directly or indirectly impacted under the proposed action alternatives.
 Wetland areas adjacent to Apra Harbor are discussed in the following paragraphs; those located on Naval Base Guam are discussed in Section 4.1.4.2, Wetlands.

-Wetlands A and B (see Figure 4.1-29) are located on the southern shore of Outer Apra Harbor.
+Wetlands A and B (see Figure 4.1-27) are located on the southern shore of Outer Apra Harbor.
 Wetland A is a 17.88-ac (7.23-ha) lacustrine, limnetic, permanent open water, diked/impounded wetland.
-Wetland B, separated to the west of Wetland A by a roadway berm, is a 1.97-ac (0.79-ha) palustrine, open water, permanent, diked/impounded wetland (AECOS and Wil Chee 2009).
+Wetland B, separated to the west of Wetland A by a roadway berm, is a 1.97-ac (0.79-ha) palustrine, open water, permanent, diked/impounded wetland (NAVFAC Marianas 1998, 2009).

 Wetlands O, P, Q, and R are located on the southern and eastern shores of Inner Apra Harbor.
 Wetland O, located at the southernmost extent of Inner Apra Harbor, is a 1.65-ac (0.67-ha) estuarine, intertidal, scrub/shrub, broad-leaved evergreen, regular tidal water regime wetland.
 Wetland P, located along the southern shore of Abo Cove, is a 2.00-ac (0.81-ha) estuarine, intertidal, scrub/shrub, broad-leaved evergreen, regular tidal regime wetland.
 Wetland Q, located along the northern shore of Abo Cove is a 2.53-ac (1.02-ha) estuarine, intertidal, scrub/shrub, broad-leaved evergreen, regular tidal regime wetland.
-Wetland Q, located along the eastern shore and inland of Inner Apra Harbor and consists 88.73 ac (35.90 ha) of various wetland types.
-The Atantano Wetlands encompass the mouth of the Atantano River, which drains the Guatali, Tenjo, and Alpacho Rivers, and have been cited as containing the best-developed and most mature mangrove swamp on Guam.
-The most dominant classification is estuarine, intertidal, scrub/shrub, broad-leaved evergreen, regular tidal wetland, consisting of 54.75 ac (22.16 ha) (AECOS and Wil Chee 2009).
+Wetland S, is located along the eastern shore and inland of Inner Apra Harbor and consists 88.73 ac (35.90 ha) of various wetland types.
+The Atantano Wetlands encompass the mouth of the Atantano River, which drains the Guatali, Tenjo, and Alpacho Rivers, and have been cited as containing the best developed and most mature mangrove swamp on Guam.
+The most dominant classification is estuarine, intertidal, scrub/shrub, broad-leaved evergreen, regular tidal wetland, consisting of 54.75 ac (22.16 ha) (NAVFAC Marianas 1998, 2009).